samyak-jain-iitm/tds-ga-8-ques2/presentation.md

 # Internal Roadmap

-This slide uses explicit **local directives** to change the background color, text color, and header for this specific slide only.
+This slide uses multiple **Marp directives** (Header, Background Color, and Text Color) to distinguish it from the public slides.

 1. **Q1:** Beta testing with stakeholders
 2. **Q2:** Public API release